 Spring is also the perfect time to hop on a boat and float down the Chicago River for a tour of the some of the buildings that made Chicago famous.
 There’s nothing more constant than change.
 While a lot has changed thru out the years, the newer modern buildings peacefully coexists with the historical ones in what makes Chicago one of the most distinctive and in my opinion, beautiful skylines.
 Some of the names of the buildings may change but they are as outstanding as ever.

-I used Wendella Tours.
+I used Wendella Tours for for my tour.
 The guide was very knowledgeable and I learned a lot about the Chicago skyline, the different types of architecture and the time periods in which they were built.
-There are souvenirs, snacks and drinks, including alcohol, for purchase on board.
+Souvenirs, snacks and drinks, including alcohol, are available for purchase on board.
 There is covered indoor seating but the best view is definitely outside.

 Who doesn’t enjoy sitting outside sipping a libation or two on a nice Spring evening?
 After the long winter, Chicagoans are eager to get outside so there’s no shortage of restaurants with outdoor seating.
 Head over to Randolph Street’s Restaurant Row to start.
 Located in the West Loop area, one of my favorite areas, you will find some of the best and award winning restaurants in the city.

 One of my current favorites is Maude’s Liquor Bar.
 Such a cozy environment, it’s perfect for date night but not too fancy for a casual dinner.
 They have a few sidewalk tables too.
-Featuring a menu that changes seasonally you might find items such as Roast Farm Chicken, Escargot and Cassoulet.
-These are just a few of the French comfort food classics they serve.
+Featuring a menu that changes seasonally, items such as Roast Farm Chicken, Escargot and Cassoulet are just a few of the French comfort food classics they serve.
 Also on the menu are some updated twists on other classics.
 Instead of French Onion soup, how about French Onion Fondue?

 And the cocktails!
 Try an Aviator or a Gin Smash.

-Another one of my favorites is RM Champagne.
-With incredible desserts and a beautifully inviting outdoor space you’ll wonder if you are in Chicago or Paris.
+Another one of my favorite places is RM Champagne.
+With delicious desserts and a beautifully inviting outdoor space you’ll wonder if you are in Chicago or Paris.
 I suggest you try the dessert flight which gives you a sample of every pastry on the menu that day.
 Usually ten pastries or desserts, there will definitely be something that everyone will like.
 Throw in a bottle of bubbly and you can’t go wrong.

 In the last few years Chicago has added quite a few rooftop bars perfect for a Spring evenings.
 While some are more club, and others more restaurant, the one that I like with a more laid back vibe and great lounging area is Raised Bar located in the Renaissance Hotel right on the river.
 Surrounded by glass the views are stunning.
 They don’t take reservations so you might have to wait if you want a seat.